logo

 Blue Cross has outlined the associated health risks.

-Thankfully, plenty of safer alternatives let your dog indulge their instincts and burn off energy.
+Thankfully, plenty of safer alternatives allow your dog to indulge their instincts and burn off energy.
 Fetch games work just as well with sturdy rubber balls made for dogs; pick a size too large to swallow, and your pooch can chase without the risk of tearing into their mouth or breaking the toy into sharp shards.

 Rope toys offer a satisfying tug-and-chew experience without the splinter hazard, and many manufacturers even make rubber “sticks” that look real but won’t splinter or puncture.